One of the great myths about General Lee was that he was well liked or popular. Let’s look at his funeral for some insight in how that came to be.

 Start with this simple history fact:

 On June 7, 1865, Underwood’s grand jury indicted Robert E. Lee for treason, charging him with “wickedly, maliciously, and traitorously” carrying on war against the Constitution and the “peace and dignity” of the United States of America.
 Lee faced death by hanging, if found guilty of the charges.

-If Lee had been victorious in Civil War, it would have meant death to the Constitution.
+If Lee had been victorious in Civil War, it would have meant death to the Constitution (which he argued was failing its intended design to protect slavery).
 Thus he very correctly was charged with treason.

 He was the very face of tyranny, the Old South in a single man, a deeply flawed aristocrat (allegedly he didn’t even fight for Virginia, but specifically for his family and their wealth derived from slavery).
 He wrote as much to his sister in an infamous and often cited letter of April 1861:

 With all my devotion to the Union and feeling of loyalty and duty of an American citizen, I have not been able to make up my mind to raise my hand against my relatives, my children, my home.

 However, it’s easy to see through his words as little more than “loyalty” hype.
 He neither was loyal to state nor family.

 Lee in 1857 had just taken ownership of nearly 200 people being held hostage (enslaved) by his father-in-law.
 Lee was given the specific instruction in that man’s will to set them all free within five years.
 In other words, at the very moment in 1861 he is supposed to show loyalty to family Lee instead is falsely grousing he can’t raise a hand against his relatives while doing exactly that — refusing to honor his father-in-law’s very specific wishes.
 Instead Lee began savagely and tyrannically abusing at least 189 “family” members that he independently held hostage in his “home”.